 No-Churn Peach Ice Cream process picture showing sweetened condensed milk, peaches and cinnamon ready to be stirred into whipped cream.

-• Add in the condensed milk, cinnamon, and peaches.
+2. Add remaining ingredients: Add in the condensed milk, cinnamon, and peaches.
+(For canned peaches, don’t forget to drain off the excess juices.
+For fresh peaches, don’t forget to peal and dice them into small pieces.)
 Stir until fully mixed and the peaches are broken up into smaller pieces.

 No-Churn Peach Ice Cream process picture showing frozen ice cream and scoops of frozen ice cream.